 I've witnessed several instances of double spiked events, one situation being somewhat more severe.
 Other than the incredibly loud muzzle blast, nothing seemed wrong, and accuracy was, not the best per se, but decent, and velocity results were as expected.
 This particular instance was with a competitor's bullet utilizing what would appear to be a powder, RL16, that would be a top three choice, if not the top choice, based on velocity potential, burn rate, and case fill.
 As the powder charge weight increased during the work up load, the secondary spike continued to grow at a high rate.
 Bolt lift and case indicators won't do a bit of good helping to identify this issue, and they were both normal in this scenario.
 The load itself could have continued to go higher to establish typical peak pressures for hunting loads, but that would have been a poor choice, as the secondary spike would have gotten a lot closer to the peak pressure in another grain or two.
 Think about that, the bullet near muzzle exit, when pressures are normally much lower by that point, and the entire column of the bore charged to 45,000 psi or so, to include out at the skinnier tip.
 Not ideal at all, and potentially dangerous if circumstances were even more severe.
 This isn't a knock on the competitor.
 Rather, this is a revelation and endorsement for the PTII.
 Our hand loads define a complete system.
 That system, and how it reacts depend on the complex relationships each piece has to other pieces.
 At the end of the day, in the component mismatched example above, the correct thing to do was go from a double-based powder, which RL16 is, to a single-based powder of the same relative burn rate, or drop to a faster powder altogether.
 A graph of the three shot work up load is below to provide visual reference.
 The red curve is the starting load, the blue one grain higher, and the green, an additional grain beyond that.
 The crosshairs at the end represent the approximated bullet muzzle exit times based off calculations.

 The PTII was a critical component during the development of Apex Outdoors' line of bullets, especially in validating the low bearing friction and resultant lower, broader peak pressure curve with utmost certainty, not just hypothesizing or through visual observations of the fired cases.
 This is also why we advocate faster powders when compared to other, like-weighted bullets.
 We don't specifically promote single-based versus double-based, and the differences between powder styles and all the effects would be impossible to give a broad answer on that topic, but if unsure, and running a powder on the slower side of recommended, a single-based powder will have less propensity to create the secondary spike, in general.
 Plenty of double-based powders in many instances do very well, so I don't want to dissuade anyone.
 Pick one on the faster side of recommended, and you're probably going to be okay.
 As an example, one of my favorites is RL26.
 The pressure curves I see with it and the resultant velocities working within its sweet spot are unmatched.
 So as not to get anyone panicking, I've seen numerous factory offerings that have this secondary spike, one mild one shown below, and there's really close to 100% chance that everyone has fired rounds through all their guns with this occurrence.
 Also, note below the inconsistent bullet release early for the red one.
 Notice what it does to the time-based curve, and notice where the bullet exited versus the other two.
 This bullet was 2" off target at 100 yards, high.
 The other two were touching.
 Firing that shot actually felt different too.
 I could have guessed it was a flyer without even seeing the result.
-This is one of the many reasons we advocate consistent shot start ignition and require a precise, strong crimp on our bullets.
+This is one of the many reasons we advocate consistent shot start ignition and suggest experimenting with a crimp on our bullets.
 Factory rounds today do a whole lot better than they did in the past, but comparing mass production to what we, as precision hand loaders can accomplish when focusing on the right things, is a bit unfair.
 The below factory rounds are sold as precision, long range ammunition, however, and no, I won't disclose the brand, but most of them share similar results anyway.

 Our bullets have low friction, which is a good thing, but utilizing a slower burning powder within a band of applicable powders, especially of a double-based variety, can create that secondary hump previously mentioned.
 We prefer to keep you off that phenomenon as much as we can.
 Normally, it's small and of no consequence like the factory load above, but still present.
 Personally, none of my pet loads will have it, but I have a PTII to ensure a good curve.
 Most hand loaders obviously don't have that luxury.
 Where we can, we will always help our customers and guide them based off our own knowledge, but keep in mind, we are small and can only test a limited number of situations.
-Nonetheless, we are an email, phone call, or forum post away from walking anyone through potential load development beyond the help written here.
+Nonetheless, we are an email or forum post away from walking anyone through potential load development beyond the help written here.
 However, if we say we LOVE a particular case, primer, powder, and bullet combo, you probably want to give it a go if you can, as it's been PTII vetted.
-Keep in mind, our bullets are seated far off the lands and crimped, so our rifles should shoot very similar to yours, if built to normal specs, and loaded like we recommend.
-The beauty in consistency from rifle to rifle was intentional and is actually part of our patent pending design.
+Keep in mind, our bullets are seated far off the lands and typically crimped, so our rifles should shoot very similar to yours, if built to normal specs, and loaded like we recommend.
+The beauty in consistency from rifle to rifle was intentional and is actually part of our patented design.

 It would be wrong not to include a representation of a really nice work up load as a point of reference.
 In our 300 Win Mag, using Federal 215M primers, H4350, Gunwerks brass, and our 153 gr Afterburner, the below four shot string consists of one grain higher increments between shots.
-Look at how consistent the curve profiles are, both up and down, as well as bullet release at the beginning from ignition and initial crimp.
+Look at how consistent the curve profiles are, both up and down, as well as bullet release at the beginning from ignition.
 The expectation, if these were all the same charge weight, is that the curves and muzzle exit points would virtually be on top of each other.
 It's consistent curve profiles like this which will guarantee a precise, pet load when refined.